evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/Binom-1.png)

-But of course this presumes that we already know the true probability for p.
-In our case we are uncertain about the proablity, so how do we deal with that?
+This presumes that we already know the true probability for **p**.
+In our case we are uncertain about the probability, so how do we deal with that?
 This is where the beta prior in the beta-binomial model comes in handy.
-In our bayesian approach we get to start with a prior belief of what the probability of rolling a specific face of the coin is.
-Rather than picking a single value like we would in frequentist statistics, we define a probability density function that shows our relative belief in any **p** being true across all possible values of p.
-Since we are working with a probability, ths is the range 0 to 1.
-Using observed data of k successes in n trials, we can update the beta prior distribution to find our posterior diistribution.
-This is all a result of conjugacy, which is just a fancy way of saying that if we start with a beta distribution for the probability **p** of rolling a certain face of the coin, and then gather data that fits a binomial distribution, we can find a new beta distribution that describes the posterior probability of seeing that face.
+In our Bayesian approach we get to start with a prior belief of what the probability of rolling a specific face of the coin is.
+Rather than picking a single value like we would in frequentist statistics, we define a probability density function that shows our relative belief in any **p** being true across all possible values of **p**.
+Since we are working with a probability, this is the range 0 to 1.
+Using observed data of k successes in n trials, we can update the beta prior distribution to find our posterior distribution.
+This is all a result of conjugacy, which is just a fancy way of saying that if we start with a beta distribution for the probability **p**, and then gather data that comes from a binomial distribution, we can find a new beta distribution that describes the posterior probability of seeing that face.

 I will skip the math that goes into the beta-binomial model and just assert that this rule for updating the probability distribution from the prior to the posterior is simply:

 $$Prior = Beta(\alpha 0,\beta 0)$$

 $$Posterior = Beta(\alpha 0 + successes,\beta 0 + failures)$$

-Where <span class="inlinecode">$\alpha 0$</span> and <span class="inlinecode">$\beta 0$</span> are parameters of our prior beta distribution, successes is the number of times we saw our chosen face, and failures is the number of times we saw any other face.
+Where <span class="inlinecode">$\alpha 0$</span> and <span class="inlinecode">$\beta 0$</span> are parameters of our prior beta distribution, successes is the number of times we saw our chosen face, and failures is the number of times we didn't see that face.

 Before we get started we need to determine a reasonable beta prior to use.
 Let's consider the analysis of a twenty sided dice for the rest of this section, where were are interested in only the probability of rolling a given face, say twenty.
 All other faces will be lumped together as not twenty so we can still work with the beta distribution.
 If we honestly knew nothing about dice, we might decide that any value of **p** is just as likely as the rest, and assign a uniform prior distribution.
 This can be achieved with <span class="inlinecode">$Beta(1,1)$</span>: